Summit’s Signals: an ancient custom

 circulation, being the

-cross the symbol more frequently used: in Alto Adige (Sud Tirol) the majority of the peaks have a cross over the top.
-In last times over the alpine summits we started to find some Nepali prayer’ flats, another manifest recall, although belonging to a different culture, to the transcendent.
+cross the symbol more frequently used: in Alto Adige (Sud Tirol) the majority of the peaks have a cross on the top.
+In last times on the alpine summits we started to find some Nepali prayer’ flats, another manifest recall, although belonging to a different culture, to the transcendent.

-Over the Andean peaks, according to the ancient custom to leave “comprobantes” rather then building “cairns”, usually we don’t find any summit’s signal.
-Also in Northern Europe, in the Scandes range, we often can find important and sometimes huge summit’s signal, like over the Galdhoppigen, the Stetind and the Eggjenibba, but as a general rule, those ones don’t have any religious significance.
+On the Andean peaks, according to the ancient custom to leave “comprobantes” rather then building “cairns”, usually we don’t find any summit’s signal.
+Also in Northern Europe, in the Scandes range, we often can find important and sometimes huge summit’s signal, like on the Galdhoppigen, the Stetind and the Eggjenibba, but as a general rule, those ones don’t have any religious significance.

 Obviously, even in a very attended range like the Alps, we can find numberless peaks without any signal.
 Can these "empty" summits really give us a greatest feeling of freedom?